openoms/bitcoin-tutorials/joinmarket/README.md

 One can coinjoin any amount within the offer limits by default with 5-7 random participants at a time.
 The taker fees are maximised, then the offers within the limits are randomly chosen to participate.
 Most parameters can be easily customized.

-See this review thread about the GUI option: https://twitter.com/zndtoshi/status/1191799199119134720

 ### Installation

 Now you can use the automated install [script](https://github.com/rootzoll/raspiblitz/blob/v1.5/home.admin/config.scripts/bonus.joinmarket.sh) which will be the part of the RaspiBlitz v1.5 release and can be installed form SERVICES menu.